-The tax rate for dividends is 15% (2021).
+The tax rate for dividends is 15% (2023).
 The tax is withheld by the company that pays out the dividends and pays it to the tax authorities.
 The dividend tax withheld serves as an advance tax payment on income and corporate income tax.
 The Netherlands has signed tax treaties with various other countries, as a result of which a lower tax rate will apply in many instances.

-The government has indicated that it wishes to introduce an additional dividend tax on dividend payments to a lowtaxation country as of 2024.
+The government has indicated that an additional dividend tax will be levied on dividend payments to a low-taxation country as of 2024.
+The dividend tax owed will be equal to the highest rate of corporation tax (25.8%).
 This is an additional instrument to discourage using the Netherlands as a link in undesirable fiscal evasion routes.